andrewhodel/grblweb/README.md

-## about
+## About

 GRBLweb is a web based GCODE sender and controller for GRBL.
 Multiple serial devices can be connected to control multiple machines.

 Copyright 2014 Andrew Hodel andrewhodel@gmail.com under the GPL v2 license available in this directory.

-## raspberry pi
+## Raspberry Pi prebuilt Image

-There is a prebuilt Rasbian January 2014 image with GRBLweb already running on it at port 80 for 9600 baud GRBL devices.
+There is a prebuilt Rasbian image with GRBLweb already running on it at port 80 for 9600 baud GRBL devices.

 The ethernet interface will get a DHCP address that you can ssh to.